Ellipsis-Labs/cargo-hold/README.md

 - The `heave` command uses this timestamp to protect artifacts from the previous build
 - Even if your cache exceeds the configured size limit after a build, the most recent artifacts remain safe
 - This significantly improves cache effectiveness in CI environments

+**Auto-sizing (default on):**

+`heave` records per-run GC metrics (initial size, bytes freed, suggested cap) in `target/cargo-hold.metadata` and, when no `--max-target-size` is provided, automatically picks a cap with conservative headroom based on recent runs and the first full build it observed.
+Override or disable with `--auto-max-target-size=false` or by providing an explicit `--max-target-size`.

 **Also cleans:**